Eniyan27/aegis/README.md

 :pencil: Run `react-native run-android`

-:pencil: If emulator does'nt open.
+:pencil: If emulator doesn't open.
 Open the emulator from the Android Studio or from your terminal and then run `react-native start` in your current working directory

+### Todos

+- [ ] Add timer when notification is received
+- [ ] Press power button to cancel the invoked function